 Some of the social venues over the years have included Troegs Brewing Company in Hershey, Spring Gate Winery in Harrisburg, baseball at Clipper Magazine Stadium and concerts at HersheyPark Stadium.

 Penn State College of Medicine participates with ERAS and the NRMP Match.
 All application material must be submitted through ERAS.

 Applicants with suitable qualifications will be invited to interview and visit with the department.

-The program recruits 17 PGY-1 (categorical) positions each year through the NRMP Match process.
+The program recruits 18 PGY-1 (categorical) positions each year through the NRMP Match process.
+Any potential increase to the complement will be communicated to applicants.
 Due to NRMP Match policy, the program cannot offer out-of-the-Match positions for PGY-1 or PGY-2 candidates.
-Refer to the program information listed in FREIDA for further information.
+Refer to the program information listed in FREIDA for details.

 Application deadline is Dec.
-31. Applicants are invited to check the status of their application by calling the residency coordinator at 800-206-7718 or by email through MyERAS.
-All email correspondence regarding applications should be conducted through MyERAS to avoid any delays.
+31. Applicants are invited to check the status of their application by emailing through MyERAS.
+All correspondence regarding applications should be conducted through MyERAS to avoid delays.

 All applications will be reviewed in their entirety, and an invitation to interview is based on the entire application and not simply exam scores.
 However, the program has the following preferences and requirements:

 - U.S. clinical experience is not required; however, anesthesia electives and/or anesthesia experience are preferred